ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 ### Domain Users

-The allocation of user identities are the prerogative of a domain, in line with the nesting suggested in URI notation.
+The allocation of user identities is the prerogative of a domain, in line with the nesting suggested in URI notation.
 Domains who publish TLSA records for a CA under a _user name underneath their domain allow the validation of user identities as mentioned in a certificate as TLS client or peer identities.
 This mechanism is not restricted to domain-internal users, but can be used to validate users under any domain.